What are the different challenges when recycling components and securing data?

-The question to ask at the end of the day is, are you putting off hardware improvements within your data center and if so why?
+Concluding our article, the question to ask at the end of the day is, are you putting off hardware improvements within your data center and if so why?
 Data center competition is on the rise and those who fail to leverage the backend recycling against new hardware installation will quickly find themselves running legacy hardware.
 It’s a cost vs. income problem, bundled in a tidy package of planning for tomorrow.

 When you are planning a IT Disposition you need proper documentation and asset records check out our blog on the subject: Why Accurate Records are Critical to Plan for IT Disposition.
 If you or your company needs IT equipment valuated by trained professionals, please visit Asset Liquidation or our Data Center Decommissioning page for more information.

 Have something to add?
 Let us know your thoughts in the comments below!